javinator/pliny-the-helper/README.md

 ### Plato/Brix/SG

-For converting specifig gravity to Plato/Brix I use the following formula:
+For converting specific gravity to Plato/Brix I use the following formula:

 B = (((182.4601 * SG - 775.6821) * SG + 1262.7794) * SG - 669.5622)